WASIp2

 , used below.

-This example shows adding and configuring the WASI imports to invoke the above WASM module.
+This example shows adding and configuring the WASI imports to invoke the above WASM component.

 main.rs